 How to use a SEALANDER the proper way: proudly presented by our friend and partner from Sealander Switzerland!
 Now you know what our distributors are doing during their time off ?
 With this in mind: Have a nice weekend! ☀️☀️☀️ #sealanderswitzerland #sealander #sealandercaravan #timeoff #vacation #landscapes #beautifulplaces #switzerland #schweiz #relax #island #privateisland #havefun #traveltheworld #wanderlust

-Tiny House Valhalla/ Baluchon
+Tiny House Valhalla/Baluchon

 Created by the talented Laëtitia Dupé and Vincent Bouhours of Baluchon, the Tiny House Valhalla embodies the phrase, “big things come in small packages”.
 Able to host a family of three, the camper home has two lofted spaces one for a living lounge, and another for the parent’s bedroom.

-Including features that anyone in an NYC apartment would be happy with, the rustic interior is a balance between a home and remote workspace.
+Including features that anyone in an NYC apartment would be happy with, the rustic interior is a balance between a home and a remote workspace.
 The Baluchon team has completed 14 bespoke projects like this.

 The Mercedes Moving Home